DuminduP/DuminduP/README.md

 - 👋 Hi, I’m @DuminduP
-- 👀 I’m interested in Web Application Development
+- 👀 I’m a master of Web Application Development
-- 🌱 I’m currently learning for my MSc
-- 💞️ I’m looking to collaborate on international software firm as senior developer.
 - 📫 You can reach me SampathPerera@hotmail.com